KEIYINC/Login_Test/README.md

-# Price Comparison Using Selenium
+# Automated Login Testing Using Selenium

 ## Overview
-This project automates the process of comparing product prices across multiple e-commerce websites using **Selenium WebDriver**.
-The main goal is to extract price information for a specific product from various online retailers, perform basic analysis (such as calculating minimum, maximum, and average prices), and output the results.
+The primary objective of this project is to automate the login process and validate both successful and unsuccessful login attempts across multiple browsers.
+The code ensures that the login functionality works as expected by checking the URL and error messages after attempting to log in.

 ## Framework and Technologies Used

-- **Selenium WebDriver**: Used to automate web browsers for scraping price data from multiple e-commerce websites.
+- **Selenium WebDriver**: Used to automate web browsers and simulate user interactions for login testing.
-- **Java**: The primary programming language for implementing the solution and handling the logic of the price comparison.
-- **XPath**: Employed to locate specific elements on web pages (price elements) for extracting data.
+- **TestNG**: A testing framework used to manage and run the test cases.
+- **Google Chrome and Microsoft Edge**: The browsers on which the tests are executed to verify cross-browser compatibility.

 ## How the Code Works

 ### 1. **Initialization**:
-The program starts by configuring the **Selenium WebDriver** for Chrome, which will be used to automate browser interactions.
+The WebDriver is set up for both **Google Chrome** and **Microsoft Edge**.
+The browser is launched based on the specified configuration.

-### 2. **Define Product and URLs**:
+### 2. **Define Test Methods**:
-A product name is defined, and a list of URLs from various e-commerce sites is provided where the price of the product will be scraped.
+Test methods are created for both successful and unsuccessful login attempts.
+The URL of the login page, along with the correct and incorrect credentials, are defined for testing.

-### 3. **Price Collection**:
+### 3. **Login Validation**:
-The WebDriver visits each specified URL.
-It uses **XPath** to locate the HTML elements that contain the product prices.
-The XPath expressions are tailored to match the specific structure of each website.
+- The WebDriver navigates to the login page and performs login attempts with valid and invalid credentials.
+- It validates the login results by checking:
+  - If the URL changes (for successful login).
+  - If the correct error message appears (for unsuccessful login).

-### 4. **Price Analysis**:
+### 4. **Cross-Browser Compatibility**:
-Once prices are collected, the program calculates:
-- **Minimum price**: The lowest price across all websites.
-- **Maximum price**: The highest price found.
-- **Average price**: The mean value of all collected prices.
+The tests are run on both **Google Chrome** and **Microsoft Edge** to ensure that the login functionality works correctly across different browsers.

 ### 5. **Output Results**:
-Finally, the program prints the minimum, maximum, and average prices to the console for comparison.
+Test results are generated for both browsers, indicating whether the tests passed or failed.
+The success of login attempts and the validation of error messages are reported.

-## Example Output
+## Example Test Output

-Prdocut: Example Product Minimum Price: 199$ Maximum Price: $249.99 Average Price: $224.99
+Test Browser: Google Chrome Test: Valid Login URL: https://www.example.com/dashboard - Passed

+Test: Invalid Login Error Message: "Invalid credentials" - Passed

+Test Browser: Microsoft Edge Test: Valid Login URL: https://www.example.com/dashboard - Passed

+Test: Invalid Login Error Message: "Invalid credentials" - Passed

+## Annotations Used

+- **@BeforeClass**: Sets up the WebDriver before any tests run.
+- **@BeforeMethod**: Loads the login page before each test method.
+- **@Test**: Defines the test methods for both valid and invalid login attempts.
+- **@AfterClass**: Quits the WebDriver after all tests are completed.
+- **@Factory**: Generates test instances for running the tests on different browsers.

 ## Prerequisites

 - **Java** (version 8 or above)
 - **Selenium WebDriver**
+- **TestNG** (for managing tests)
-- **ChromeDriver** (for Chrome browser automation)
+- **ChromeDriver** and **EdgeDriver** (for browser automation)
 - **Maven** (for dependency management)

+## How to Run:

+1. Clone this repository or download the source code.
+2. Ensure you have **Java**, **Selenium WebDriver**, and **TestNG** set up.
+3. Download the required **ChromeDriver** and **EdgeDriver** for your system and configure them in the code.
+4. Add the appropriate login page URL and credentials for testing.
+5. Run the tests using **TestNG**.